Spin Inertia of Resident and Photoexcited Carriers in Singly-Charged Quantum Dots

 In this paper, we access the parameters of the spin dynamics in the trion employing the recently developed \textit{Spin Inertia} (SI) technique~\cite{Heist2015}.
 In SI, the spin dynamics in the system is related to the helicity modulation of the excitation polarization~\cite{Ignatiev05,Akimov2006,FrasPRB11}.
 The maximal value of the spin polarization, created by the circularly polarized pump pulses, is then traced as a function of the helicity modulation frequency $f_m$.
 The spin polarization stays constant for $f_m \lesssim T_s^{-1}$, where $T_s$ is the spin relaxation time of a carrier, and becomes reduced if the modulation frequency is larger than $T_s^{-1}$.
 The cut-off frequency defines the spin relaxation time~\cite{Heist2015,TSI}.

-In the presented experiment we study the spin relaxation in an ensemble of singly-charged (In,Ga)As/GaAs QDs, doped either with resident electrons or holes.
+In the presented experiment we study the spin relaxation in a model system, namely an ensemble of singly-charged (In,Ga)As/GaAs QDs, doped either with resident electrons or holes.
 The maximal spin polarization is determined by the interplay of the carrier spin generation and relaxation dynamics.
 Importantly, applying a longitudinal magnetic field, a substantial difference in the magnetic field behavior is observed for resident electron and hole spins.
 The origin of the observed difference and its relation to the SI represent the main topic of the paper.
-We demonstrate that the shape of the magnetic-field-dependent traces contains information on the photoexcited carrier spin dynamics, which can be accessed from the signal accumulated long after the radiative trion decay.
-Using the developed theory, we describe the different magnetic field dependencies and determine spin relaxation times, longitudinal $g$ factor values and hyperfine interaction strengths in the ground and excited states of the system.
+Using the developed theory, we are able to exploit the full potential of the experiment.
+We describe the shape of the magnetic-field-dependent traces and extract information on the photoexcited carrier spin dynamics, which can be accessed from the signal accumulated long after the radiative trion decay.
+Furthermore, we determine spin relaxation times, longitudinal $g$ factor values and hyperfine interaction strengths in the ground and excited states of the system.

 We study $n$- and $p$-doped ensembles of singly-charged self-assembled QDs.
 Both samples contain 20 layers of molecular beam epitaxy grown (In,Ga)As QDs separated by 60\,nm GaAs barriers.
 The average QD density is about $10^{10}$\,cm$^{-2}$ per layer.
 The $p$-doped sample has a background level of $p$-type doping due to residual carbon impurities.
 The $n$-doped sample was obtained by incorporating $\delta$-sheets of Si 20\,nm below each QD layer.
 The samples are mounted in the variable temperature insert of a magneto-optical bath cryostat ($T=1.5 - 300$\,K), and are excited by the laser close to the maximum of the photoluminescence at 1.412\,eV (878\,nm) for the $n$-type QDs, and at 1.392\,eV (891\,nm) for the $p$-type QDs~\cite{GlasenappPRB16}.
+The laser spot diameters on the sample are 300\,$\mu$m.
+As the samples are different in their doping types and concentrations, different excitation conditions are required for strongest signal level.
 The magnetic field $\bm B$ is applied in Faraday geometry, along the optical $z$-axis.
-Details on the sample characterization are given in Refs.~\cite{Varwig2012,chapter6}.
+Details on the sample characterization are given in Refs.~[\onlinecite{Varwig2012,chapter6}].